-- Feb.
-28, 2001: The magnitude 6.8 Nisqually earth quake shook the Puget Sound causing $2 billion in damages, death and injuries.
+February 28, 2001: the magnitude 6.8 Nisqually earth quake shook the Puget Sound causing $2 billion in damages, 1 death and 407 injuries.
 Cellular phone systems were overloaded and failed.
 Incoming long-distance telephone communications were cut.
 Many government buildings were evacuated and closed.
 Emergency Operations Centers were activated all over Western Washington.